 Observe caution and proper disposal of any rags used.
 Allow to dry fully

-several options exist-AC Moore has Anita craft paints available
+several options exist-AC Moore has Cracker Barrel latex paints available

 inexpensively and these can be used with a small brush.
 This is a good